 As the saying goes, you shouldn’t mix business with pleasure.
 While that might not be a universal truth, it does make sense when it comes to your expenses.

-Using a separate credit card for your business and personal expenses is an essential tactic for all business owners, whether you’re just starting out or you’ve been in business for years.
-Here are some reasons you should consider making it a habit.
+Using a separate credit card for your business and personal expenses is an essential tactic for all small business owners, whether you’re just starting out or you’ve been in business for years.
+Here are the most important reasons you should consider dividing up your expenses.

-Tax time is already a season most business owners don’t look forward to, and mixing business and personal expenses on the same credit card can make it even less appealing.
+Tax time is a season most business owners don’t look forward to, but you can make your bookkeeping cleaner by separating business and personal expenses.

-And if you make a mistake and get audited by the IRS, you may be on the hook for more taxes, plus interest and penalties.
+Also, a word of caution: if you make a mistake on your tax return and get audited by the IRS, you may be on the hook for more taxes, plus interest and penalties.

 If you’re using a business credit card, your card agreement likely states that you agree to use the account for business purposes only.
 Using the card for personal expenses as well is in violation of the agreement and can be grounds for account closure.

-As you grow your business over time, you’ll likely start looking for other ways to get capital for expansion.
-When working with commercial lenders, they typically like to look at your bank and credit card statements, as well as other financials, to get an idea of how you manage your business.
+As you grow your business over time, you’ll likely start looking for other ways to get capital for expansion like a business line of credit or a business loan.
+When working with commercial lenders, they typically like to look at your bank and credit card statements to see your business transactions, as well as other business finances, to get an idea of how you manage your business.

 If they notice a lot of expenses that seem unrelated to the business, they may wonder about your ability to manage your business well and consider you a riskier borrower.